8 Eco-friendly Gift Wrap Ideas

 ♥ Recycled Wrap

-If you really love to use Christmas wrapping paper, choose one which is eco-friendly and recycled like the gorgeous ones at Earth Greetings.
+If you really love to use wrapping paper, choose one which is eco-friendly and recycled like the gorgeous ones at Earth Greetings.

 ♥ The Trimmings